scottcsabo/infra-web-hugosite/content/beer/index.md

 [California Common](recipes/cali-common) - This California Common is another beer that is in my regular rotation.

 [Rhubarb Wheat](recipes/rhubarb-wheat) - This wheat is a standard wheat beer but with tartness from the rhubarb.
 It's kind of like drinking a sour beer without going through the process to brew one.

+[Prickly Pear Mead](recipes/prickly-pear-mead) - A fruit forward, no water method, mead featuring the wonderful taste of prickly pear fruit.
+Just like with the beer, the color on this one is amazing!